Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: DLMC with IS

-In Assumption \ref{ass:decoupling_err}, the constant $C_p$ depends only on $T$ and the smoothness and boundedness of $b(\cdot,\cdot),\sigma(\cdot,\cdot)$ and $G(\cdot)$.
-This assumption is motivated by the weak convergence with respect to the number of particles (see \cite{theory_mvsde}).
-In Assumption \ref{ass:time_err}, the constants $C_{n_1},C_{n_2}$ are independent of the number of particles $P$ and number of time steps $N_1,N_2$ and only depend on $T$ and the smoothness and boundedness of $b(\cdot,\cdot),\sigma(\cdot,\cdot)$ and $G(\cdot)$ and their derivatives.
-Assumption \ref{ass:time_err} is motivated by the weak convergence of the Euler-Maruyama scheme for standard SDEs \cite{sde_numerics}.
-These assumptions will be verified numerically for the Kuramoto Model \eqref{eqn:kuramoto_model} in Section \ref{sec:results}.
+Assumption \ref{ass:decoupling_err} is motivated by the weak convergence with respect to the number of particles (see \citep{kolokoltsov2019mean}).
+Assumption \ref{ass:time_err} is motivated by the weak convergence of the Euler--Maruyama scheme for standard SDEs \citep{sde_numerics}.
+In Section~\ref{sec:results}, we numerically verify these assumptions for the Kuramoto model \eqref{eqn:kuramoto_model}.
+Note that the constants $C_p,C_{n_1},C_{n_2}$ depend on final time $T$ and the regularity and boundedness of $b(\cdot,\cdot),\sigma(\cdot,\cdot)$ and $G(\cdot)$ and their derivatives.
+By substituting Assumptions \ref{ass:decoupling_err} and \ref{ass:time_err} into \eqref{eqn:dlmc_bias_split}, the bias bound can be expressed as